SunnySuite/Sunny.jl/docs/src/examples.md

 **Note**: By default, Sunny assumes the following units: energy in millielectronvolts (meV), field in tesla (T), and distance in angstrom (Å).
 Time is measured in 1/meV, such that ``ħ = 1``.
-Temperatures are always provided to all components of Sunny as ``k_B T'', in units of meV.
+Temperatures are always provided to all components of Sunny as ``k_B T``, in units of meV.
 For convenience, the meV_per_K constant ``k_B`` in units of meV/K can be accessed as `Sunny.meV_per_K`.
 **It becomes necessary to conform to this unit system when a Zeeman or dipole-dipole interaction term is included in the Hamiltonian**.
 For more information, see [Internals](@ref).

-# Seems like the recommended place to look to explain the unit system
-#  should not be Internals -- the idea is that Internals is only for
-#  people who want to hack/develop on Sunny.
+[comment] # Seems like the recommended place to look to explain the unit system should not be Internals -- the idea is that Internals is only for people who want to hack/develop on Sunny.

 So, we can create a nearest-neighbor Heisenberg interaction just by specifying: